OnapleRPG/Itemizer/README.md

 ## Installation
-To install this plugin you must have a sponge server 1.12.
+To install this plugin, you must have a sponge server 1.12.
 Download the [latest release](https://github.com/OnapleRPG/Itemizer/releases) and drag and drop it into your server's `mods/` folder.
 Then restart your server.

-##Minecraft Commands
+## Minecraft Commands

 * `/retrieve <itemId> [quantity] [player]` : Obtain an item specified in the configuration file for the given id.
 Permission : *itemizer.command.rerieve*